jesserobbins/ji-renamer/README.md

                                 Template for a document description segment
                                 (use ${value}/${cased})                  [string]
       --segment-separator       Separator between filename segments       [string]
+      --pdf-page-limit          Limit PDF extraction to the first N pages (0 processes the entire file) [number]
+      --pdf-large-file-threshold
+                                Automatically limit large PDFs once they exceed this size in MB (0 disables) [number]
+      --pdf-large-file-page-limit
+                                Page count to process when the large-file guard triggers [number]
       --json-mode               Force providers to request JSON responses [boolean]
 ```